Pontamau

 Pontamau is a small island off the coast of Ayeyarwady Region, Burma.

 Geography

-Pontamau is 0.6 km long and 0.3 km wide.
+Pontamau is 0.6 kilometres long and 0.3 km wide.
 It is separated from the mainland coast by a 0.75 km wide sound.

 The island is wooded and rises to a height of 54 m.
 It is fringed with reefs and lies about 5 km west of Bomie Bay.

 Nearby islands

-Myauk island is a small islet 0.8 km to the northeast of Pontamau's northeastern point.
+Myauk island is a small islet 0.8 km to the northeast of Pontamau's north-eastern-most point.